Frequently Asked Questions for 2020-21

 In establishing this direction early in the semester, the University hopes that students and families will be able to better prepare for celebrating their incredible accomplishments virtually on Commencement weekend and in smaller settings at home or elsewhere in the days and weeks following.

+Additional details are available in Brown's January 2021 announcement on Commencement and Reunion Weekend plans and in an update to graduating students sent in March 2021.
 This list of Frequently Asked Questions on the Commencement website will be updated regularly to address questions from graduates and family members.
 In the interim, please email [email protected] with any immediate questions.

 The University will continue to update this website as new or updated information is made available.
 Additional notifications may also be shared through other campus communications channels, such as [email protected], the Brown.edu website and/or social media.